steqeq/0000/docs/reference/env-variables.rst

       - This is the numbering of the Debian package itself, i.e. the version of the packaging and not the version of the content.

-Environment variables effecting the hipamd backend of project clr.
+Environment variables affecting the hipamd backend of project clr.

-.. list-table:: Environment variables effecting the hipamd backend of project clr
+.. list-table:: Environment variables affecting the hipamd backend of project clr
     :header-rows: 1
     :name: clr-env-variables-hipamd-table